robinhood/faust/docs/userguide/agents.rst

             ...

-Using stream-to-stream joins with agents is a bit more tricky, considering that the agent always needs to have one main topic.
-You may use one topic as the seed and combine that with more topics, but then it will be impossible to communicate directly with the agent since you have to send a message to all the topics, and that is more than challenging:
+Using stream-to-stream joins with agents is a bit more tricky, considering that the agent always needs to have one "main" topic.
+You may use one topic as the seed and combine that with more topics, but then it will be impossible to communicate directly with the agent since you have to send a message to all the topics to satisfy the join requirement, and that will not be possible just by sending a single value using ``stream.send``, or ``stream.ask``.

+For this reason you are not encouraged use joins with an agent:

 .. sourcecode:: python